giovannipbonin/ieee-program/Week 00/README.md

 4. **Testing: ** Write tests to make sure the code works.
 Most interviewers also ask you to do that.
 (Or at least run through test cases, but run them on paper, not  simply by plugging the input in, because on the whiteboard they want to see if you can think through the code you just wrote.

 So basically the process is:
-- understand an algorithm or subject
+1. understand an algorithm or subject
-- implement it on paper (preferably whiteboard while talking through it as an interview)
+2. implement it on paper (preferably whiteboard while talking through it as an interview)
-- test it by running through examples by hand and thinking through it
+3. test it by running through examples by hand and thinking through it
-- Implement on a computer and test with real inputs
+4. Implement on a computer and test with real inputs

 Note: you should use standard libraries of python when practicing.
 Unless, for example, the question is sorting an array, then you should ask the interviewer whether he expects you to use the standard library or implement it yourself.
 When in doubt, always ask for clarification!
 Don't make assumptions, and don't be afraid to ask questions, it's a good thing.

-## Some Basics
+# Let's Get to It!

+It's time to get to the knowledge.

 ### Get familiar with Git

 Not familiar with git yet?
-No worries http://rogerdudler.github.io/git-guide/ Or, if you are a University of Miami student, you have a free subcription to Lynda.com and you can take this quick start Git and GitHub course: https://www.lynda.com/Git-tutorials/Up-Running-Git-GitHub/409275-2.html
+No worries http://rogerdudler.github.io/git-guide/ Or, if you are a University of Miami student, you have a free subcription to Lynda.com and you can take this quick start Git and GitHub course: https://www.lynda.com/Git-tutorials/Up-Running-Git-GitHub/409275-2.html.
+Git is key to know if you plan to work on any software project that includes more than 1 person.

 ### Algorithmic complexity / Big-O / Asymptotic analysis